 Coronet Inside Out: David Harsent

-Major prize-winning poet and librettist David Harsent has shared with us nine haiku as part of Coronet Inside Out:
+Major prize-winning poet and librettist David Harsent presents nine haiku written during the pandemic as well as a brief history of haiku.

 “The threat we all now face haunts our waking thoughts – our dreams, too, I imagine.
 Rather than write lines that simply return fear to the fearful, I offer nine haiku: tiny meditative glances beyond (or aside from) this turbulence.